Scale insect: Reproduction and the genetics of sex determination

 Many species have the XX-XO system where the female is diploid and homogametic while the male is heterogametic and missing a sex chromosome.
-In some Diaspididae and Pseudococcidae, both sexes are produced from fertilized eggs but during development males eliminate the paternal genome and this system called paternal genome elimination (PGE) is found in nearly 14 scale insect families.
+In a clade that includes families like Diaspididae, Coccidae and Pseudococcidae, both sexes are produced from fertilized eggs, but during development males eliminate the paternal genome in a system called paternal genome elimination (PGE).
 This elimination is achieved with several variations.
 The commonest (known as the lecanoid system) involved deactivation of the paternal genome and elimination at the time of sperm production in males, this is seen in Pseudococcidae, Kerriidae and some Eriococcidae.
 In the other variant or Comstockiella system, the somatic cells have the paternal genome untouched.
 A third variant found in Diaspididae involves the paternal genome being completely removed at an early stage making males haploid both in somatic and germ cells even though they are formed from diploids, i.e., from fertilized eggs.
 In addition to this there is also true haplodiploidy with females born from fertilized eggs and males from unfertilized eggs.
 This is seen in the genus Icerya.
 In Parthenolecanium, males are born from unfertilized eggs but diploidy is briefly restored by fusion of haploid cleave nuclei and then one sex chromosome is lost through heterochromatinization.
 Females can reproduce parthenogenetically with six different variants based on whether males are entirely absent or not (obligate v. facultative parthenogenesis); the sex of fertilized v. unfertilized eggs; and based on how diploidy is restored in unfertilized eggs.
 The evolution of these systems are thought to be the result of intra-genomic conflict as well as possibly inter-genomic conflict with endosymbionts under varied selection pressures.
 The diversity of systems has made scale insects ideal models for research.